 College students experience a lot of stress – but it’s not all bad

-The Associated Press and MTV conducted a survey of college students in 2009 to consider college student stress.
+The Associated Press and MTV conducted a survey of college students to consider college student stress.
 They surveyed over 2,200 students at 40 randomly chosen colleges throughout the United States.
 Although the survey is several years old, the results have not changed much, or may be even more concerning in recent years.
 Some of the findings of this College Stress and Mental Health poll are included below.

 - 85% of students feel stressed on a daily basis